ebatesmobile/EBTExtractor/README.md

 #### `- (NSUInteger)unsignedIntegerForKey:`
 Returns an `NSUInteger` representation of the value associated with a given key.

+**Important:** Original values that are non-numeric or negative will return `0`.
+For example, a number with the value -45 will have the `NSUInteger` representation of `0`.
+This differs from standard behavior where a negative integer would be treated as a high value unsigned integer.

 **Rounding Note:** Decimal-like original values are never rounded.
 For example, a string with the text "7.99999" will have the `NSUInteger` representation of `7`.

 **Warning:** This may return unintended values when encountering original values that are negative.